-M&T Bank Corporation ("we" or "M&T") is providing this proxy statement to you because the Board of Directors is soliciting your proxy to vote your shares of M&T common stock at the 2017 Annual Meeting of Shareholders (the "Annual Meeting"), or any adjournment or adjournments thereof.
+M&T Bank Corporation ("we" or "M&T") is providing this proxy statement to you because the Board of Directors is soliciting your proxy to vote your shares of M&T common stock at the 2018 Annual Meeting of Shareholders (the "Annual Meeting"), or any adjournment or adjournments thereof.
 This proxy statement contains information about matters to be voted upon at the Annual Meeting and certain other information required by the U.S. Securities and Exchange Commission ("SEC") and the New York Stock Exchange ("NYSE").

-We are first mailing this proxy statement and the accompanying form of proxy to M&T common shareholders of record on or about March 8, 2017.
-A copy of M&T Bank Corporation's Annual Report for 2016, including financial statements, accompanies this proxy statement, but is not part of the proxy solicitation materials.
+We are first mailing this proxy statement and the accompanying form of proxy on or about March 7, 2018 to M&T common shareholders of record as of February 28, 2018.
+A copy of M&T Bank Corporation's Annual Report for 2017, including financial statements, accompanies this proxy statement, but is not part of the proxy solicitation materials.